Ollie Wright (footballer, born 1999)

-Ollie Wright (born 1 March 1999) is an English professional footballer who plays as an attacking midfielder for Huntsville City FC in the MLS Next Pro.
+Oliver Ephraim Wright (born 1 March 1999) is an English professional footballer who plays as an attacking midfielder for Portland Hearts of Pine in the USL League One.

-Career

-Youth
+Youth career

-Born in London, England, Wright spent time in the academy system's of Fulham and Brentford.
+Born in London, England, Wright spent time with CB Hounslow United, the Brentford CST, and in the Fulham and Queens Park Rangers academies.

-College and amateur
+College and amateur career

 In 2016, Wright moved to the United States to play college soccer at St. Mary's University, Texas.
-Wright made 55 appearances, scoring 13 goals and tallying 20 assists over 3 seasons with the Rattlers.
+Wright made 55 appearances, scoring 13 goals and tallying 20 assists over three seasons with the Rattlers.
 During his time in college, Wright was named All-Heartland Conference Third Team in 2018, and in 2019 was named Lone Star Conference Player of the Year, Lone Star Conference Midfielder of the Year, South Central Region Player of the Year and D2CCA and United Soccer Coaches All-American.

-In 2019, Wright played with USL League Two side Corpus Christi FC, where he scored 7 goals and 15 assists in just 14 appearances, setting the League Two single-season assist record.
+In 2019, Wright played with USL League Two side Corpus Christi FC, where he scored seven goals and 15 assists in just 14 appearances, setting the League Two single-season assist record.

-Professional
+Professional career

+San Antonio FC

-On 15 December 2020, it was announced Wright would join USL Championship side San Antonio FC on a 2-year deal ahead of their 2021 season.
+On 15 December 2020, it was announced Wright would join USL Championship side San Antonio FC on a two-year deal ahead of their 2021 season.
 He made his professional debut on 1 May 2021, appearing as an 85th-minute substitute during a 3–0 win over Colorado Springs Switchbacks.

+Rio Grande Valley FC

 Wright signed with USL Championship side Rio Grande Valley FC on 23 February 2022.
+An injury suffered in the preseason leading up to the 2022 season kept him on the sidelines for the majority of the year, and he only returned to full fitness in time for the last four games.

+Huntsville City FC

+In January 2023, Wright signed for MLS Next Pro expansion side Huntsville City FC.
+During his two seasons there, he became the leader in both appearances for the club (51) as well as assists (13), and he won the club's inaugural Supporters' Player of the Year award after the 2023 season.